 (by Cory Retherford, Spirion user)

-Success can be hard to measure, however success of this software tool for me was the visibility gained by understanding where data resided, the classification (importance and sensitivity of the data), and the data types (SSN’s, CCN, and more).
-It allowed a better understand where data was located and the sensitivity of the data which facilitated strategic decisions based on that data!
+Success can be hard to measure, however, success of this software tool for me was the visibility gained by understanding where data resided, the classification (importance and sensitivity of the data), and the data types (SSN’s, CCN, and more).
+It allowed a better understanding of where data was located and the sensitivity of the data which facilitated strategic decisions.

 Remediation of the data is the ultimate goal and which the software provides flexibility to be creative in ways to meet your business goals.
 The changing tides of the cyber world and increased awareness of IT security, understanding the where, the type, and criticality of data has been in my security experiences the most enlightening aspect of being able to make informed decisions and improving IT security.

 My hope is that as a security practitioner I can share my real world experiences using the Spirion Sensitive Data Manager in varied scenarios, provide encouragement, tips, architectural design, and provide useful decision points and guidelines for the decision makers as a new world of data discovery becomes possible.
 I am certain there are many components I have likely left out, however I will continue to add and modify resources to help make your deployment, adoption, and remediation as successful as possible.

 I leave you with one thought, take a moment to think about this, “IT security ultimately results in an effort to protect the Human, that data contains.”
 Mind blown!